-Active Authentication Security mechanism, by which means the public key and private key pair based on the public key cryptography system is stored and the private key is kept secret in the IC chip that is a part of the TOE.
-The public key is transmitted to an external device trying to authenticate the TOE and the TOE is authenticated through cryptographic calculation by the challenge response system using the private key, which has been kept a secret in the TOE.
-The Active Authentication procedure has been standardized by ICAO.

-Passive Authentication Security mechanism, by which the digital signature of the passport procedure has been standardized by ICAO.

-Security mechanism, by which the digital signature of the passport issuing authority is applied to personal information data stored in the TOE, and the authenticity of data read from the TOE is verified by using the PKI system with assured interoperability both on the passport issuing and receiving sides.
-The Passive Authentication which are permitted by successful verification.

-Readout key A key which is used at issuing a passport, and is embedded in the

-TOE at the manufacturing stage.
-Refer to Table 1 for operations
+- Active Authentication Security mechanism, by which means the public key and private key pair based on the public key cryptography system is stored and the private key is kept secret in the TOE.
+The public key is transmitted to an external device trying to authenticate the TOE and the TOE is authenticated through cryptographic calculation by the challenge response system using the private key.
+The Active Authentication procedure has been defined by [Doc 9303]. - Passive Authentication Security mechanism, by which the digital signature signed by the passport issuing authority is applied to personal information data stored in the TOE, and the authenticity of data read from the TOE is verified by using the PKI system provided by the passport issuing authority.
+The Passive Authentication procedure has been defined by [Doc 9303]. - Readout key A key which is used at issuing a passport, and is embedded in the TOE at the manufacturing phase.
+Refer to Table 1 for operations which are permitted by successful verification. - Transport key Same as above.